elpaso/qgis3-server-vagrant/docs/index.rst

 **FILTER=world:"NAME" = 'SPAIN'**

 * Field name is enclosed in double quotes, literal string in single quotes
-* You need one space between the operator and tokens
+* You need exactly one space between the operator and tokens

 ----